Saindhabi17/SC_RNA_Repo_Data_2/README.md

 ```
 ![Joint_filtering](https://github.com/Saindhabi17/SC_RNA_Repo_Data_2/assets/133680893/00703859-e9cf-48d2-98b0-20ec869f32c5)

+There are samples that shows high-quality cells ; high nUMI, high nGene, low number of cells with high mitoRatio and also there are some samples that would clearely benfit from filtering, as they have low quality cells.
+We expect to see that dying cells to show high level of mitoRatio and low nUMI and nGene.

+Basically, it is not uncommon to observe cells with high numbers of UMIs and nGene with, but also high mitoRatio.
+These cells may be stressed or damaged, but they could also represent a heterogeneous population of cells with distinct metabolic states.

+To investigate the potential cause of high mitochondrial expression ratios, it is important to examine the expression of specific mitochondrial genes and compare them to other genes in the cell.
+If the expression of mitochondrial genes is elevated relative to other genes, this could suggest mitochondrial dysfunction.
+Additionally, examining the expression of other stress or damage markers, such as heat shock proteins or cell cycle genes, can also provide insight into the health and state of the cell.
 # Filtering

+## The Cell-level Filtering
+-nUMI > 500, -nGene > 250 & < 6000, -log10GenesPerUMI or Novelty Score > 0.8, -mitoRatio < 0.10
 ```R
 # Cell level filtering
 # Filter out low quality cells using selected thresholds - these will change with experiment